Company Description: Elizabeth Freeman Center provides domestic

 areas.
 Our services are free and confidential,

 more.
 Affirmative Action/Equal Opportunity

 Elizabeth Freeman Center seeks an experienced, passionate shelter director to guide the operation of EFC’s emergency shelter for survivors of domestic violence and their children.

 EFC’s shelter is a secure, residential, 10-bedroom house that can accommodate 10-14 households.
 We shelter survivors of domestic and sexual violence who are in danger of imminent harm.
-Staffing includes a counselor/advocate, a child advocate, a house manager and 24-hour coverage staff.
+Staffing includes an assistant director, counselor/advocate, a child advocate, a house manager and 24-hour coverage staff.

 Visit elizabethfreemancenter.org/jobs for more information.